Pugal121/Dodo_payments_DevOps_Project/README.md

 # Task 1: Kubernetes Cluster Setup & Microservices Deployment

 # Objective
-Set up a production-grade Kubernetes cluster on Amazon EKS and deploy a microservices-based application demonstrating core orchestration concepts including:
+The goal of this task is to provision a Kubernetes cluster and deploy a three-tier microservices application demonstrating core orchestration principles:

-=> Deployments
+  => Container scheduling
-=> Services
+  => Service discovery
-=> ConfigMaps
+  => Configuration management
-=> Secrets
+  => Secret management
-=> LoadBalancer
+  => Health monitoring
-=> Resource Requests & Limits
+  => Resource control
-=> Health Checks (Liveness & Readiness Probes)
+  => Horizontal autoscaling

-=> Horizontal Pod Autoscaler (HPA)
+This implementation uses Amazon EKS (Elastic Kubernetes Service) as the managed control plane.

 # 🏗 Architecture Overview
 The application consists of three microservices: